 The debate over corn versus flour tortillas will rage on until the end of time, but everyone agrees on one thing: homemade is always better.

-Tomatillo salsa can provide the bright acidic note you need to balance out your savory protein and other toppings for the perfect taco.
+Tomatillo salsa can provide the bright acidic note you need to balance out your savoury protein and other toppings for the perfect taco.
 And then, you know, just dig in with some chips ‘cause this is too good to waste.

 Simplicity is key to guacamole.
 Beyond a ripe avocado, there are a few core components.
 Welcome, lime, salt, pepper, jalapeño, onion, tomato, and cilantro.
 We know, the tomato is debatable, but we have strong opinions here at MUNCHIES.
 And definitely keep your peas, jarred salsa, and cumin the hell outta here.